NASAWorldWind/NASAWorldWind.github.io/content/java/tutorials/2d-rendering-of-custom-shapes.md

 title: "2D Rendering of Custom Shapes"
 date: 2017-07-14T09:21:33-04:00
 draft: false
-listdescription: "This document describes how custom 3D renderables must be implemented to display correctly in 2D mode."
+listdescription: "Describes how custom 3D renderables must be implemented to display correctly in 2D mode."
 ---

 ## 2D Rendering of Custom Shapes